-WordPress permalink by default has the structure https://yourwebsite.com/?p=123.
+WordPress permalink by default has the URL structure https://yourwebsite.com/?p=123.

-If you’re launching a new WordPress site, you’ll need to set your WordPress permalink the user and SEO friendly way.
+If you’re launching a new WordPress site, you’ll need to change your permalink structure the user and an SEO friendly way.
 Also, if you have an established WordPress site, and you want to set its permalinks, then this tutorial is for you.
-We’ll show you the right way to go about it.
+In this guide to WordPress permalinks, we’ll show you the right way to go about it.

 In this article: